iWinston/typeorm-plus/docs/select-query-builder.md

         .getOne();
     ```

-There are 5 types of `QueryBuilder` available:
+There are 5 diffrent `QueryBuilder`s available:

 * `SelectQueryBuilder` used to build and execute `SELECT` queries.
 Example: